-The Zurich seminar program focuses on international law and comparative law issues in international business.
-The University of Zurich is the largest university in Switzerland and its Faculty of Law is particularly well known in the field of business law.
-In this program, a small group of selected Miami students has the opportunity to spend a week in Zurich with students and professors from the University of Zurich.
-These students then spend one week at Miami Law hosting visiting students from the Swiss university.
+The Zurich seminar program focuses on transnational and comparative law issues in business and finance.
+In this program, a small group of selected Miami students has the opportunity to spend 5 days in May in Zurich with students and professors from the University of Zurich.
+These students spend 5 days in February at Miami Law hosting visiting students from the Swiss university.

 Students will receive 2 credits for taking part in this program.
 Participants will enroll in a two credit workshop (a 700 level course) for the Spring semester.

 Travel & Tourism

-- Preparation and grades in relevant law school courses such as international and comparative law, and business law subjects
+Preparation and grades in relevant law school courses such as international and comparative law, and business law subjects

-- Past experience in international affairs through foreign residence and travel, competitions, work, military or Peace Corps service
+Past experience in international affairs through foreign residence and travel, competitions, work, military or Peace Corps service

-- Past work experience in business
+Past work experience in business

-- Undergraduate and graduate education
+Undergraduate and graduate education

 Tuition and Housing

 UM Law students will pay their regular tuition to UM, and pay no tuition to the University of Zurich.
 In Zurich, a hotel room for 4 or 5 nights will be provided.